 Insist on a clause that will let you dissolve the contract if and when the publisher decides to sell the shop.
 They don’t have to disclose the buyer, but it has to be your decision to stay or leave.
 If they do not want such a clause, ask yourself why.

-Always be aware that the people you sign with might not be the same people you will deal with later.
+Always remember that the people you sign with might not be the same people you will deal with later.
 Companies change.
 Friendships change.
 People change.
 I don’t mean that your friends are not nice, but the things you agree on in a contract can last for many many years.

 Every contract needs to describe how it can or will end.
 Read and repeat until you understand exactly how the contract proposes this works.
 Put the various termination deadlines in your calendar.
 Even if they are years in the future.
 Especially if they’re years in the future!
 If the contract makes termination difficult, ask yourself why, because they might have trust issues.

+Read amendments, changes or additions with the same care as you read the initial contract.
 At some point in the future it may be necessary to change or add things.
 Maybe there are new versions of the fonts.
-Maybe there are new platforms or formats.
-Read such proposed amendments with the same care as you read the initial contract.
-Ask the same dumb questions.
+Maybe there are new platforms to sell on or new formats.
+Change happens.
+But ask the same dumb questions.
 If the deadlines change, put those in your calendar.
 If you don’t like the amendment, don’t sign.
 What are they going to do?
 The old agreement will continue and being a grumpy bastard may make them accomodate you.

-Be very very careful with additions made to your fonts by the publisher.
-While it may be nice to have a script extension, it can be done as work for hire, paid for by the publisher.
-And then your typeface has mixed IP, the publisher itself is a party and it may be more difficult or impossible to leave.
+Be careful with additions made to your fonts by the publisher.
+While it may be nice to have a script extension and support more languages, it can be done as work for hire, paid for by the publisher.
+And then your typeface has mixed IP: the publisher itself is a party and it may be more difficult or impossible to leave.
 Consider contracting the extensions yourself.
 Of course this is very different in work for clients, only talking about when you license your designs to a distributor. .

 Publishing is hard.
 Marketing is hard.
 Making nice specimens is hard.
 Building a good website is incredibly hard.
 All of it takes time and attention and comes with stress and frustration.
 You can do these things yourself, but you don’t have to.
 Some publishers are really really good at this and it can be amazing to be part of such a team.
 They can take your work further than you thought possible.
 Still, all the points above hold.
 And then you need contracts.

 You can actually do these publishing, mastering, marketing things yourself.
-Frustrating and slow, of course.
+It will be frustrating and slow, of course.
 But rewarding as well.
-It is valuable to have contact with the people who buy your fonts.
+It is valuable to have a contact with the people who buy your fonts.
 It is motivating to see your fonts be useful somewhere.
 Or not as the case may be.
 Painful, but a useful experience.